How to Become a Good SEO Expert

 Crawling

-They use this data to determine which websites should appear at the top of their search results – based on what people are looking for most often.
+They use this data to determine which websites should appear at the top of their search results based on what people are looking for most often.
+Crawlers play an essential role in helping search engines find new web pages and content.

 Indexing

-Understand the 3 key ranking factors.
+Understand the 3 key ranking factors:

 Relevance